-CNEP graduates with a master's degree have the option of completing a post-master's certificate as a Women's Health Care Nurse Practitioner.
-This option requires com-pletion of an additional four credit hour clinical course in women's health and primary care (WH639 for graduates of Class 30 and higher, N599 for graduates prior to Class 30).
-Upon completion of this course, a post-master's certificate will be awarded and graduates will be eligible to take the National Certification Council (NCC) Women's Health Care Nurse Practitioner Examination.
+This program requires completion of an additional four credit hour clinical course in women's health and primary care (WH639 for graduates of Class 30 and higher, N599 for graduates prior to Class 30).
+Upon completion of this course, a PGC will be awarded and graduates will be eligible to take the NCC Women's Health Care Nurse Practitioner Examination.
 Please note due to this certificate program being less than 33 weeks in length, students are not eligible to receive federal financial aid for these clinical courses.
+See Admissions Policies Section for more information.